CGFS93/Election-Analysis/README.md

 ### Purpose

-The Colorado Board of Elections employee requested help in completing an election audit of a recent local congressional election.
-The following tasks are to be included in the completed election audit.
+This election analysis audit calculates the total number of votes cast in the congressional election.
+The task also required a complete list of candidates who received votes.
+Calculate the total number of votes received by candidates.
+The percentage of votes each candidate won.
+And, Determining the winning candidate for the election based on popular vote.
+This analysis used python to calculate the result in the provided CSV data.

 ## Resources